DingyiYang/dingyiyang.github.io/_pages/about.md

 **Dingyi Yang**, Qin Jin

 - We explore stylized visual storytelling, generating stories with complicated styles for image sequences.
-- We propose StyleVSG, with style-specific parameters to control the text style, and a memory module to maintain context coherence.
+- We propose StyleVSG, which applies style-specific parameters to control text style and incorporates a memory module to maintain context coherence.
-- To achieve a trade-off between style accuracy and visual relevance, we apply multi-task training on our pseudo {images-stylized story} pairs and {images-factual story} pairs.
+- To balance style accuracy and visual relevance, we employ multi-task training using our pseudo {images-stylized story} pairs and {images-factual story} pairs.

 </div>
 </div>

-- [An experimental study of text representation methods for cross-site purchase preference prediction using the social text data](jcst.ict.ac.cn/en/article/doi/10.1007/s11390-017-1763-6), Ting Bai, Hong-Jian Dou, Wayne Xin Zhao, **Dingyi Yang**, Ji-Rong Wen.
+- [An experimental study of text representation methods for cross-site purchase preference prediction using the social text data](jcst.ict.ac.cn/en/article/doi/10.1007/s11390-017-1763-6).
+Ting Bai, Hong-Jian Dou, Wayne Xin Zhao, **Dingyi Yang**, Ji-Rong Wen.
 Journal of Computer Science and Technology, 32(4): 828-842, 2017.

+# 🔧 Projects
+- [**Map Visualization Toolkit**](https://vis.pku.edu.cn/map_toolkit/): A comprehensive toolkit for map data processing, visualization, and interaction.
+Role: Creator and sole developer.
+- [**COVID-19 Visualization and Visual Analytics**](): A series of data visualization projects, helping people to understand the epidemic.
+Role: Main developer, design and set up the map visualization websites.

 # 🎖 Honors and Awards
 - *2024.09* National Scholarship (Top 0.2%)